vijaynbec/VijayN_CloudPractical/01.Static Website/README.md

             o	Validate the website to ensure content synchronization with the GitHub repository.

-            o	If content changes, clear the CloudFront distribution cache for updates to reflect.
+            o	If webpage not changed as expected, clear the CloudFront distribution cache for ulatest pdates to reflect on domain page